-

 The topic of “packing” the U.S. Supreme Court has become a hot button issue in the 2020 presidential campaign.
 But this isn’t the first time members of the federal government and the public have debated the matter.
 The Judicial Act … Continue reading

-Posted in Political history, Wyoming History Day
+Posted in American history, Judicial Reform, Political history, Supreme Court, U.S. President Franklin D. Roosevelt, Wyoming History Day

 2 Comments